devcybiko/Mailstation-Display/README.md

 ### Timing and DELAY

-The `lcd.setup()` function allows you to set a delay (in microseconds) between the time the enable pins are pulled low and the pulled high again.
+The `lcd.setup()` function allows you to set a delay (in microseconds) between the time the enable pins are pulled low and then pulled high again.
 This worked well for debugging, but once I had other timing issues worked out, the delay had no advantages towards preventing display corruption and spurious writes to the display.

 ## Spurious Display Read / Write Issues